Personal and Non-Personally Identifiable Information

 emc3 Ltd ensure that it is GDPR compliant.
 Unless disclosed otherwise at the time of collection, we do not share any Personally Identifiable Information you submit through the Website with any unaffiliated third party, unless it is necessary to respond to your inquiry, or to comply with applicable law.
 We may use Aggregate Information to:

 (i) improve and enhance your experience on the Website,

-For example, we may share Aggregate Information with unaffiliated third parties such as business partners, in an aggregate anonymous form.
-This means that the shared information will not contain nor be linked to any Personally Identifiable Information.
+For example, we may share Aggregate Information with unaffiliated third parties, such as business partners, in an aggregate, anonymous form, which means that the shared information will not contain nor be linked to any Personally Identifiable Information.

-We will not sell or share your Personally Identifiable Information to any third party not affiliated with emc3 without your consent.
-However, we may do so without your consent in connection with the sale or merger of emc3 or the division responsible for such services.
+We will not sell or share your Personally Identifiable Information to any third party not affiliated with emc3 without your consent, except we may do so without your consent in connection with the sale or merger of emc3 or the division responsible for such services.

-Please note that we reserve the right to access and/or disclose Personally Identifiable Information and non-personal information we gather to respond to legal requirements imposed by courts or administrative agencies (for example, by court order or subpoena).
-It also may be necessary for us to use your data to investigate suspected fraud, harassment or other violations of any law, rule or regulation, the Website rules or policies, the rights of third parties, or any suspected conduct which we deem improper.
+Please note that we reserve the right to access and/or disclose Personally Identifiable Information and non-personal information we gather to respond to legal requirements imposed by courts or administrative agencies (for example, by court order or subpoena), and to the extent required to permit us to investigate suspected fraud, harassment or other violations of any law, rule or regulation, the Website rules or policies, the rights of third parties, or to investigate any suspected conduct which we deem improper.

 We use a third-party provider, HubSpot, to deliver our monthly e-newsletters.
 We gather statistics around email opening and clicks using industry standard technologies including clear gifs to help us monitor and improve our e-newsletter.
-For more information, please see HubSpot’s privacy notice here: https://legal.hubspot.com/privacy-policy
+For more information, please see HubSpot’s privacy notice.

 Security and Performance